What could go wrong when submitting a resume online? With these tips, hopefully nothing.

 Well, we hope most people do.
 But that’s not to say these tips and tricks can’t help make the process easier, eliminate some risk of error, and set you up for more success in landing an interview.

-Read the job description thoroughly and follow all directions.
+Read the job description thoroughly and follow all directions

 This is a no-brainer, right?
 You’d be surprised how many people simply skim the job description and conduct an online resume submission that doesn’t match the description’s application requirements.
 The easiest way to decrease your chances of landing an interview is to incorrectly submit the job application online.

-Once submitted, your resume has multiple checkpoints to get through: for one, it needs to have the right keywords and formatting to make it past Applicant Tracking Systems (ATS).
-From there, it needs to give the hiring manager applicable information (like what’s in it for them) about your skills, experience and successes.
+Once submitted, your resume has multiple checkpoints to get through.
+For one, it needs to have the right keywords and formatting to make it past the Applicant Tracking System (ATS).
+From there, it needs to give the hiring manager applicable information (like what’s in it for them) about your skills, experience, and successes.
 It takes action verbs, clear examples of accomplishments, etc. Sometimes it takes a professional resume writer to nail down these aspects on a resume.

 Most job boards allow you to paste your ASCII (plain text) resume into an online form.
-Some major job boards such as Monster will give you the option of uploading a Microsoft Word document.
-Each individual employer will have their own procedures for submission; this may include e-mail, company Website, etc.
+Some major job boards will give you the option of uploading a Microsoft Word document.
+Each individual employer will have their own procedures for submission, which may include email, company Website, etc.

-The file format is important since different operating systems (e.g., Windows, Mac OS, UNIX, etc.) encode and decode attachments differently and sometimes files may not display correctly or open at all; therefore, when submitting via e-mail, we recommend turning off HTML or Rich formatting to ensure your ASCII text is not converted, as various systems and e-mail clients handle and display non-ASCII text differently; then paste the ASCII version of your resume in the body of the e-mail.
-Additionally, by attaching the Presentation version (Word document) as well, employers who receive attachments will have the option to view your resume in a more visually appealing format.
+The file format is important since different operating systems (e.g., Windows, Mac OS, UNIX, etc.) encode and decode attachments differently, and sometimes files may not display correctly or open at all.
+Therefore, when submitting via email, we recommend turning off HTML or Rich formatting to ensure your ASCII text is not converted, as various systems and email clients handle display non-ASCII text differently.
+Then paste the ASCII version of your resume in the body of the email.
+Additionally, by attaching the presentation version (Word document), employers who receive attachments will have the option to view your resume in a more visually-appealing format.

-Unless instructed otherwise, use a cover letter with your resume.
+Unless instructed otherwise, use a cover letter with your resume

-Consider confidentiality with job board online resume submissions.
+Consider confidentiality with job board online resume submissions

 Each job site or job description should give instructions on how to submit your resume.
 If you follow those instructions closely and you submit a well-written, updated resume, you should set yourself up for success with online resume submissions.